de01dwc/Steganography/README.md

 ### How the Work was Shared

 Some discussions via chat over discord.
 Matt provided the intital main.cpp file, the completed .h file, the cleanImage(), getNthBit(), encipher(), and decipher() methods, .gitignore file, and the initial README.md file.
-Waiting for Jalen to contribute to continue the project.
+Jalen provided the readImage(), printImage(), readCipherText(), and printCipherText() methods.